 Form Instructions for the

-“Notice of Denial of Medicare Prescription Drug Coverage” CMS-10146
+“Notice of Denial of Medicare Part D Prescription Drug Coverage” CMS-10146

 A Part D plan sponsor must complete and issue this notice whenever it denies a Part D plan enrollee’s request for prescription drugs.
 This is not model language.
 This is a standard form.
 Part D plans may not deviate from the content of the form provided.
 The notice contains text in curly brackets “{ }” to be inserted as explained in these instructions.
 Curly bracketed text shown in italics must be inserted in the notice as written when it is applicable to the situation.
 Bracketed text that is not italicized provides instruction on text to be inserted in the notice.